-The Company's operations offices for its uranium projects are located in Wellington, Colorado and Edgemont, South Dakota.
-The Company also maintains exploration offices in Albuquerque, New Mexico and Hot Springs, South Dakota, with an administration office in Vancouver, British Columbia and headquarters in Greenwood Village, Colorado.
+The Company's operations offices for its uranium projects are located in Edgemont, South Dakota.
+The Company also maintains an exploration office in Albuquerque, New Mexico, with an administration office in Vancouver, British Columbia and headquarters in Greenwood Village, Colorado.